+flushing response (Benyo et al., 2005; Cheng et al., 2006).
 The cells required for nicotinic acid-induced and prostanoid-mediated flushing, however, remain elusive.
-The ability of topically applied nicotinic acid to induce locally restricted hyperemia (Morrow et al., 1992; Wilkin et al., 1985) and the fact that the nicotinic acid receptor GPR109A is expressed in macrophages and other immune cells (Schaub et al., 2001) suggests that immune cells of the skin are involved in the flushing response.
-This is supported by data demonstrating that MHC class II-positive skin cells express GPR109A, and that the lack of nicotinic acid-induced flushing response in GPR109A-deficient mice can be restored by the transplantation of wild type bone marrow (Benyo et al., 2005).
+The ability of topically applied nicotinic acid to induce locally restricted hyperemia (Wilkin et al., 1985; Morrow et al., 1992) and the fact that the nicotinic acid receptor GPR109A is expressed in macrophages and other immune cells (Schaub et al., 2001) suggest that immune cells of the skin are involved in the flushing response.
+This is supported by data demonstrating that MHC class II-positive skin cells express GPR109A and that the lack of nicotinic acid-induced flushing response in GPR109A-deficient mice can be restored by the transplantation of wild-type bone marrow (Benyo et al., 2005).
 We therefore systematically studied the potential involvement of various cell types in the cutaneous effects of nicotinic acid.
-By conditional ablation of defined subpopulations of immune cells as well as by the visualization of the local effects of nicotinic acid we show in the present study that epidermal Langerhans cells respond to nicotinic acid and mediate the flushing response.
+By conditional ablation of defined subpopulations of immune cells and by the visualization of the local effects of nicotinic acid, we show in the present study that epidermal Langerhans cells respond to nicotinic acid and mediate the flushing response.